-Many patients take multiple medications, prescribed by multiple professionals, in multiple settings.
-Often information about medicines is poorly transferred, therefore a structured approach to the patient’s medication history should be taken.
+Lots of patients take multiple medications, prescribed by multiple professionals, in multiple settings.
+Often information about these medicines is poorly transferred, therefore a structured approach to taking a medication history is essential.

+Ask the patient if they currently have any concerns or questions about their medications.
 If the patient does have concerns, try not to address them straight away, as without knowing the patient’s full pharmaceutical history you can not really know how complicated their concern may be.
-If the patient has a concern, say something like “we can come back to that once we know a little bit more about your medication history.”

 “Hello, my name is Adam and I’m the pharmacist working on the ward today.”

 “Can I confirm your name is [Mary Smith] and your date of birth is [12th July 1958]?”

 “I’d like to ask you some questions about your medication, is that okay?”

 “Before we start, do you have any concerns about your medication that you’d like to bring up?”